viralistic/Dutch_Law_MCP/README.md

 # Dutch Law MCP (Modern Context Protocol)
+An unofficial MCP server for Dutch Law to get reliable output for your AI agents.
+Made by Marrallisa Kreijkes

 A structured framework for contextualizing, understanding, and applying Dutch legislation, designed for AI agents and legal professionals.

 What is MCP?